Table of Contents

 My suggested itinerary for the Stein Traverse is:

 Day 1: Sort logistics, start mid day at Lytton (yes it’ll be hot) and hike 13-14km of easy trail to the suspension bridge camp or Riverside camp just beyond.

 Day 2: Hike to Cottonwood Camp (km 29) or Logjam camp (km37).
 The latter isn’t nearly as nice, but it lines you up to camp at a nice spot on the river tomorrow and then more time at Stein Lake on day 4.

-Day 3: Hike to Avalanche Camp (km 47, good camp, tough day) or further to the river side camp (km 52, nice camp) just prior to the upper cable crossing.
+Day 3: Hike to Avalanche Camp (km 47, good camp) or further to the river side camp (km 52, nice camp) just prior to the upper cable crossing.

 Day 4: Arrive at Stein lake (km 57, nice lake, mediocre camp), go fishing.

-Day 5: Stein Lake to Puppet Lake or Tundra Lake (big day)
+Day 5: Stein Lake to Puppet Lake (or Tundra Lake in a big day)

-Day 6: Puppet to Caltha Lake (if you were at Tundra, also bag Caltha peak)
+Day 6: Puppet to Caltha Lake (if you were at Tundra, also bag a peak en route)

-Day 7: Caltha to Lizzie Cabin (another short day, bag a peak on white lupine ridge)
+Day 7: Caltha to Lizzie Cabin (fairly easy, bag a peak on white lupine ridge)